esciencecenter-digital-skills/lesson-FAIR-software/_episodes/02-licensing.md

 ## License compatibility

-Today most codes depend on libraries, which also have their own licenses.
-So how do these licenses influence or limit your choice of license.
+Today most software depends on external libraries, modules or packages, which have their own licenses.
+How do these licenses influence or limit your choice of the license?
 This is the realm of license compatibility and it is complictated, because it depends on
 - how you package your software
 - how integrated the library is in your code